 Communities that have established an active entrepreneurship support program should consider how they can channel those with smaller credit needs into a microloan program.

-Microcredit is a great concept, and a good SBA program in the U.S., but don't expect microloans to solve everything.
-Their success in the U.S. depends on the number of very poor people who take advantage of it, and the skill with which the intermediary organization manages the technical assistance, continuing education, and networking opportunity aspects of the program.
+Microcredit is a great concept, and a decent SBA program in the U.S., but don't expect microloans to solve everything.
+Their success in fulfilling unmet needs in the U.S. depends on the number of very poor people who take advantage of it, and the skill with which the intermediary organization manages the technical assistance, continuing education, and networking opportunity aspects of the program.

-As an economic development program, it should be emphasized only in areas of concentrated poverty.
+As an economic development program, it should be emphasized only in areas of concentrated poverty, which includes both extreme poverty within a global context and relative poverty within a more advanced economy.
 In middle-class communities, more routine entrepreneurship recruitment and training will produce larger community results in terms of jobs and wages generated.